pypeit/PypeIt/doc/cookbook.rst

 The term :doc:`masters` refers to the output files for calibration data.
-These appear in the Masters/ folder and see :doc:`master-naming` for details on the naming convention.
+These appear in the Masters/ folder and see :ref:`master-naming` for details on the naming convention.

 Here is the order they tend to be created